 Audit Committee.
 This committee consists of Mr. Mosher, Chairperson, Ms. McKinney-James and Ms. Ong.
-The Company's Audit Committee satisfies the independence and other requirements of the New York Stock Exchange and the Securities and Exchange Commission ("SEC").
+The Company's Audit Committee satisfies the independence and other requirements of the New York

+Stock Exchange and the Securities and Exchange Commission ("SEC").
 Each member of the Audit Committee is financially literate.
 In addition, the Company's Board of Directors has determined that Mr. Mosher is an Audit Committee financial expert within the meaning of Item 407(d)(5) of Regulation S-K of the Securities Act.
-The Audit Committee assists the Board in monitoring the integrity of our financial statements, our independent auditors' qua lifications and independence, the performance of our internal audit function and independent auditors, and our compliance with legal requirements.
+The Audit Committee assists the Board in monitoring the integrity of our financial statements, our independent auditors' qualifications and independence, the performance of our internal audit function and independent auditors, and our compliance with legal requirements.
 The Audit Committee also prepared the Audit Committee Report included in this Proxy Statement at page 41.
 The Audit Committee has direct responsibility for the appointment, compensation, retention, termination, and oversight of our independent auditors, and our independent auditors report directly to the Audit Committee.
-The Audit Committee reviews and evaluates, at least annually, the performance of the Audit Committee Charter is available on our website at www.employers.com and is attached hereto as Appendix A. The Company will also provide a print copy of the Charter to any stockholder who requests it.
+The Audit Committee reviews and evaluates, at least annually, the performance of the Audit Committee and its members, including its compliance with the Audit Committee Charter.
+A copy of the Audit Committee Charter is available on our website at www.employers.com and is attached hereto as Appendix A. The Company will also provide a print copy of the Charter to any stockholder who requests it.
 The Audit Committee met twelve times in 2007.

 Board Governance and Nominating Committee.
 This committee consists of Messrs.
 Sande, Chairperson, Kolesar and Ms. McKinney-James.
 Our Board Governance and Nominating Committee satisfies the independence and other requirements of the New York Stock Exchange and the SEC.
-The purpose of the Board Governance and Nominating Committee is to identify and select qualified individuals to become members of the Board of Directors and its committees, determine the composition of the Board of Directors and its committees, to recommend to the Board a slate of Director-nominees for each Annual Meeting of stockholders, develop and recommend to the Board of Directors sound corporate governance policies and procedu res, to review succession plans of the Company's Chairman and Chief Executive Officer, and to oversee the evaluation of the Board and committees.
+The purpose of the Board Governance and Nominating Committee is to identify and select qualified individuals to become members of the Board of Directors and its committees, determine the composition of the Board of Directors and its committees, to recommend to the Board a slate of Director-nominees for each Annual Meeting of stockholders, develop and recommend to the Board of Directors sound corporate governance policies and procedures, to review succession plans of the Company's Chairman and Chief Executive Officer, and to oversee the evaluation of the Board and committees.